sunil1289/Expense-tracker-api/README.md

 # Expense-tracker-api

 💰 Expense Tracker REST API
-A RESTful API built with Spring Boot for tracking expenses.
-This project uses PostgreSQL as the relational database and JdbcTemplate for database interactions.
+A RESTful API built with Spring Boot to manage expense categories and transactions.
+This application allows users to create, read, update, and delete (CRUD) categories and transactions, making it easy to track and organize expenses.

+Features
+Manage expense categories (e.g., Food, Travel, Utilities).
+Record and track transactions with details like amount, date, and category.
+RESTful endpoints for seamless integration with front-end applications or other services.
+Built with Spring Boot, leveraging Spring jdbctemplete for database interactions and Spring MVC for API handling.
+Configurable database (default: H2 in-memory, easily switchable to MySQL/PostgreSQL).

 I have added JSON Web Token (JWT) authentication to secure endpoints, ensuring only logged-in users can access protected resources.